Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Proof of Lemma

 \section{Proof of Lemma \ref{lem:basicStability}}

 \begin{itemize} \item [(i)] First note that, when $\lambda<\mu$, a negative state is accessible from any positive state.
 Moreover, abandonments make sure that $0$ is accessible from any negative state.
 Therefore, the Markov chain $Q(\cdot)$ is irreducible.
-Since abandonments, as they are binomially distributed, can also make the chain go from any negative state to $0$ in one step, $Q(\cdot)$ is also aperiodic.\\
+Since abandonments can also make the chain go from any negative state to $0$ in one step, $Q(\cdot)$ is also aperiodic.\\

 Consider the Lyapunov function $L(Q)=|Q|$.
 Then, using the triangular inequality and the law of total probability, we have

 Since $\mathbb{E}[A_2(t)]=\mu>\lambda$, there exists $\bar{A}$ large enough such that